 But, once you get a really good pump, you will understand why everyone wants to borrow it all the time.
 These options are top-notch, affordable, and will make your bicycle maintenance a cinch.

-#1 – The Topeak Joe Blow Pump Reviewed
+#1 – Topeak Joe Blow Bike Pump Review

 A lady came into the shop with her yellow pump.
 “It’s not working, can you fix it?”

 I had remembered a Topeak rebuild kit in the back and retrieved it.
 It had all of the right parts.

 She eyed the kit suspiciously “I’m not very handy… how much is it for a new pump?”

 “Oh, only about $15 more, ” I replied.

 She bought the new model, and I offered her $10 for her old one.